 By the way, don’t let the words “beard oil” deceive you.
 If you apply the oil only to hairs, you’re getting only part of the benefit.
 Be sure to rub it into the skin beneath your beard as well.

-As a bonus, applying a beard oil gives your manly mane a glorious shine.
+As a bonus, applying a beard oil gives your manly mane a glorious shine so it doesn't look dry and dusty.

 Using a wild boar bristle beard brush does more than just feel great.
 It helps tame your beard hairs into place and keeps them soft by distributing oil evenly.